McShelby/hugo-theme-relearn/exampleSite/content/content/_index.en.md

 weight = 3
 +++

-Find out how to create and organize your pages quickly and intuitively.
+Learn how to create and organize your content pages.